South Africa: Cape Town

 This program will be run in partnership with Reciprocity, a South-African-based consultancy.
 Reciprocity's "Inclusive Consulting" program aims to provide students with business knowledge and field experience in emerging markets.
 Through a consulting mission with a township entrepreneur, students, organized in small teams, will gain a better understanding of doing business in low-income communities and the entrepreneurs will benefit from the business knowledge of the students.

-Study in Cape Town, South Africa!
+About Cape Town, South Africa!

 - South Africa, with more than 58 million people, is the world's 24th most populous nation.
 Considered to be a newly industrialized country, its economy is the second largest in Africa.
 South Africa is a multi-ethnic society encompassing a wide variety of cultures, languages and religions.
 Its pluralistic makeup is reflected in the constitution's recognition of 11 official languages, which is among the highest number of any country in the world.